crypto-org-chain/chain-docs/docs/getting-started/transaction.md

 Besides the above-mentioned basic transactions, there are some advanced types of transactions related to the council node and service node state metadata management, for example:

 - `UnjailTx`: This transaction can be broadcasted to [un-jail](./staking.md#un-jailing) a node.
 It takes _nonce_, _account_ and has to be signed by the account’s corresponding key.
 - `NodeJoinTx`: Anyone who wishes to become a council node can broadcast this transaction.
 It takes _council node data_, _staking address_ and has to be signed by the node's staking key.
 For further details on the process of joining the Crypto.com chain as a validator, please refer to this [documentation](./node-joining.md).

-There will be no transaction fee for advanced types Tx in the initial prototype.
+Remarks: There will be no transaction fee for advanced types Tx in the initial prototype.

 ## Cross-currency transactions and settlements